- Mount Sinai Doctors

 Dr. Rosenson served as the global lead enroller for a phase 2 clinical study evaluating the efficacy, safety, and tolerability of a small mRNA inhibitor (olpasiran) in subjects with elevated lipoprotein(a) [Lp(a)] and atherosclerotic vascular disease.
 He served as the global lead and steering committee member on multiple clinical studies using PCSK9 inhibitors and multiple subgroup analyses of clinical trial data, global lead for two trials with a human monoclonal antibody to angiopoietin like 3 protein (evinacumab) in patients with refractory hypercholesterolemia and severe hypertriglyceridemia, and contributed as an executive committee member for a phase 3 double-blinded RCT that showed significant and clinically meaningful reductions of LDL-C in patients with homozygous familial hypercholesterolemia.
 Additionally, Dr. Rosenson served as Global Principal Investigator of the PLASMA I, PLASMA II, FRANCIS, and BANTING trials.

-As of August 2024, Dr. Rosenson has authored over 450 peer-review journal articles and over 1,000 book chapters, abstracts, and electronic publications for UpToDate Medicine.
+As of August 2025, Dr. Rosenson has authored over 480 peer-review journal articles and over 1,000 book chapters, abstracts, and electronic publications for UpToDate Medicine.
+In 2024, he was recognized by Clarivate as a Highly Cited Researcher, an accomplishment achieved by only 0.1% of researchers globally.

 Language